SimplGy/emoji-magic/README.md

 2. Type in what you want, like "cat"
 3. Hit "enter" or click on the exact emoji you want

-> Tip: works best with a keyboard shortcut.
+> Tip: choose a keyboard shortcut so you can add Emojis easily, anytime.

 ## Security